pawanit17/mongodb-mastery/README.md

 1. Since the connected data is in the same Document, the number of READ operations will be reduced.
 2. Sometime this approach can load the data that is not necessary.
 For example, to know what all Products are available in the inventory, in the example above, the reviews are also returned.
 This is not necessary strictly for our usecase.
 3. Keep an eye on the 16MB document size limit for MongoDB.
-4. To fix point 2, we can use subset design pattern.
+4. To fix point 2, we can use **subset design pattern**.
 This is nothing but splitting the Document into two collections. `Reviews` could be a collection of its own with `Products` being the other collection.
 And using a JOIN, we can get the total result.
 But this usually increases the load time and the maintenance times.

 ## Referencing Documents
 For example, if there is a sale going on in Amazon, then they would be something like the following: